joyal99in/joy-repo/Digital analysis for an E-commerce company/Readme.md

 DELIVERABLES:
 1. Dashboards for Stakeholders to track performance regularly - Dashboard for CEO, Marketing Manager and Website Manager

-2.Detailed Analysis of Performance: To create a presentation for Funding on a data-driven growth story for potential investors
+2. Detailed Analysis of Performance: To create a presentation for Funding on a data-driven growth story for potential investors